CaelinnJames/RegionalHeritabilityMapping_SoaySheep/README.md

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+### The data provided here is the pre-corrected phenotypes for each chromosome for each trait, the SNP locations for creating the haplotype blocks, and the relevant genetic files.
+Therefore, if running the analysis with the data provided here, skip the steps involved in the creation of the haplotype blocks, LOCO GRMs and pre-corrected phenotypes.
-### Please note that these IDs are randomised - they are not the same between this version of the data and other versions published elsewhere.
+#### Please note that these IDs are randomised - they are not the same between this version of the data and other versions published elsewhere.
 In addition, IDs here are randomised between traits.

 Order to run: